 Volunteer

-There is a whole range of volunteer work available at Touching Base.
-In particular, we are interested in the support of anyone who has skills in:
+There is a range of volunteer work available at Touching Base.

 All volunteers need to hold individual membership of Touching Base.